Paranoid Schizophrenia: Definition, Symptoms, and Treatment

 What Are the Symptoms of Paranoid Schizophrenia?

 Over time, the DSM’s classifications of schizophrenia subtypes have changed.
 The DSM-1 identified nine separate types of schizophrenia.
-The DSM-V does not break schizophrenia down into different subtypes.
+The DSM-5-TR does not break schizophrenia down into different subtypes.
 The reason for this may be the lack of clinical value in defining separate types.

 However, mental health professionals may recognize several clinical “subtypes” of schizophrenia.
 These include disorganized, catatonic, undiferentiated, and paranoid.
 Doctors often regard paranoid schizophrenia as the most common subtype.
 One study of 731 patients diagnosed with schizophrenia found that 82 percent had paranoid schizophrenia.
 Undifferentiated is the next-most common type with about 9 percent of those with schizophrenia having symptoms of this type.